Meet Our Team

 Our Team

-Matthew Whitaker, Executive Director
+Executive Director

 Matthew C. Whitaker, Ph.D., is an award-winning educator, author, historian, community engagement specialist, motivational speaker, and founder of the Center for the Study of Race and Democracy at Arizona State University, where he was a professor of history for 15 years.
 He is also the Founder and CEO of Diamond Strategies, LLC., and was awarded the Arizona Collectors 2020 Frederick Douglass Social Justice Award for his work.
 Dr. Whitaker earned a B.A. in Sociology, B.A. in History, and an M.A. in History at Arizona State University.
 He earned a Ph.D. in History, with honors, at Michigan State University, and completed an Executive Certification Program in Diversity, Equity, and Inclusion at Cornell University.
 He has edited three books, including Hurricane Katrina: America’s Unnatural Disaster, and he is the author of Race Work: The Rise of Civil Rights in the Urban West

-MaryHope Lee currently serves as the Administrative Assistant the George Washington Carver Museum and Cultural Center.
+MaryHope Lee currently serves as the Curatorial Assistant at the George Washington Carver Museum and Cultural Center.
 She is a collagist, poet, zinester, bookmaker, apprentice literary translator, and an active member of the Cardboard House Press Cartonera Collective.
 She served as a Lecturer of Linguistics and African American studies at Yale, as well a writer and editor for KQED, PBS station, and online magazines.

-Paul Alan Taliercio, Volunteer Curator
+Paul Alan Taliercio

-Paul Alan Taliercio currently serves as the Resident Curator at the George Washington Carver Museum and Cultural Center, where he dedicates himself to the restoration, modernization, and documentation of exhibits that showcase the history of Arizona.
+Paul Alan Taliercio currently serves as the Resident Volunteer Curator at the George Washington Carver Museum and Cultural Center, where he dedicates himself to the restoration, modernization, and documentation of exhibits that showcase the history of Arizona.
 He also plays a vital role as a founding board member of the Compass CBS Foundation, contributing to economic empowerment initiatives in Arizona.

 Help Us Preserve Our History!